hoangtuananh97/simple-springboot-service-aws/README.md

 # Simple Springboot Service AWS with FluentBit

+`NOTE`: This is simple SpringBoot with FluentBit Log project.
+So, 2 container `cloudwatch agent` and `fluentbit` will use public image of AWS.

 Steps to deploy a simple springboot service to AWS using CDK
 1. An opensource springboot app from https://github.com/TechWithHazem/simple-springboot-service-aws/tree/main/springboot-application
 2. Clone the repository